Things are changing for Instagram.

 Their rise has created a positive feedback loop, too—Instagram is constantly releasing fun and engaging new Stories features like questions stickers and shoppable tags, which in turn make the format more popular, which motivates Instagram to keep adding even more features.

 Facebook has made it clear that Stories are a priority for them across all their products.
-That’s why we’re confident in predicting that Instagram Stories will get the majority of updates, improvements, and attention in 2019.
+That’s why we’re confident in predicting that there will be plenty of Instagram updates, improvements, and attention to Stories in 2020.

-It’s only a matter of time until they’re shared more often than feed posts too.
 If you don’t have an Instagram Stories marketing strategy in place by now, we highly recommend creating one.
-For inspiration, here are 5 famous brands that nailed their IG Stories.
+For inspiration, here are 5 famous brands that are crushing it with their IG Stories.

-It’s true that the IGTV app had disappointing download numbers after launch, and it’s also true that the majority of brands haven’t hopped on the IGTV train yet.
+It’s true that Instagram has struggled to gain widespread adoption for IGTV.
+The app had disappointing download numbers after launch, and it’s also true that the majority of brands haven’t hopped on the IGTV train yet.
 In fact, 72% of brands have no intention to create IGTV content in 2019.

 On the other hand, that also means that more than one in four brands is working on an IGTV content strategy this year.
 And app downloads don’t say much about user adoption of the platform, since users can also access IGTV content from Instagram’s Explore tab, share it in their Stories and as of recently, watch previews in their feeds.